xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (dkulp)   Hook up the renderDirty event to the align options and undo to render the changes 2017.13  May 10, 2017
+   -- bug (dkulp)   Fix crash if expand group with submodels and model doesn't exist in sequence -- bug (dkulp)   Hook up the renderDirty event to the align options and undo to render the changes 2017.13  May 10, 2017
    -- bug (dkulp)   Only do the "outside -> in" render for the Tree model.
 Fixes #573.